 Cigarette smuggling... counterfeiting of euro coins... evasion of import duties on shoes and clothes... subsidies for growing oranges on farms that don't exist — all are examples of fraudulent activities that cost European taxpayers money.

-The European Anti-Fraud Office (OLAF) has 500 staff to catch wrongdoers and look after the financial interests of the European Union and its taxpayers.
+The European Anti-Fraud Office (OLAF) has some 430 multidisciplinary staff to investigate potential crimes and serious misconduct and look after the financial interests of the European Union and its taxpayers.

 Identifying smuggled goods.